d-kozak/enticing/documentation/response_format.md

 In this format, the text from default index is sent as a string and the metadata are intervals over this string.
 It is represented using the [following classes](../dto/src/main/kotlin/cz/vutbr/fit/knot/enticing/dto/AnnotatedText.kt).
 Though it is not that hard to generate, it requires quite a lot of processing on the frontend before it can be rendered.
-Also it has unnecessary overhead, because it is not necessary to sent the name for each index in each annotation, only an array of values can actually be sent.
+Also it has unnecessary overhead, because it is not necessary to sent the name for each index in each annotation.
-It's meaning can be extracted using the corpus format.
 ```javascript
 const oldFormatExample = {
     "content": {